 - Once you have brought the dough together into a ball, press it down into an even circle 1 inch thick.

 - Cut out the scones using 7cm cutter.

 - Place the scones onto a clean baking tray.
-Whisk the extra egg with a splash of milk and brush onto the surface of each scone, making sure not to let it drip down the sides, else your scones will not rise evenly.
+Whisk the extra egg yolk with a couple of teaspoons of buttermilk (or regular milk) and brush onto the surface of each scone, making sure not to let it drip down the sides, else your scones will not rise evenly.